rtgodwin/rtgodwin.github.io/_docs/outline.md

 | Midterm Exam<br>(October 20) 	| 35%    	|
 | Final Exam                   	| 50%    	|

+# Assignments

+You will use RStudio and work with data in order to complete your assignments.
+All assignments must be completed independently.

+# Midterm and Final

+These will be closed book exams.
+The midterm will take place in the regular class room/time.
+The final exam will be scheduled by the university.
+The final exam is *cumulative*.

 ## Anouncements

 **The first three lectures will proceed as follows:**